Business Legal Services

 Executive Employment Agreement — $2,850

-Defines executive compensation (including bonus and equity), benefits and indemnification, intellectual property ownership, restrictive covenants, termination and severance (including change-in-control), dispute resolution, and tax and company policy integration.
+Defines executive compensation (including bonus and equity), benefits, indemnification, intellectual property ownership, restrictive covenants, termination and severance (including change-in-control), dispute resolution, and tax and company policy integration.

 Assigns ownership of inventions, code, designs, and other work product while protecting confidential business information.